guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 ```rust
 use rust_bert::pipelines::text_generation::TextGenerationModel;
 let model = TextGenerationModel::new(Default::default())?;
 let input_context = "The majority of crustaceans are aquatic,";
 model.generate(&[input_context], None);
 ```

 These pipelines bring state-of-the-art NLP capabilities to the Rust community.
-Please check `rust-bert`'s [repository](https://github.com/guillaume-be/rust-bert), or the associated paper [[9]](#rustbert) if you are interested in learning more about the capabilities of the library.
+Please check `rust-bert`'s [repository](https://github.com/guillaume-be/rust-bert), the associated paper [[9]](#rustbert) or reach our to me if you are interested in learning more about the capabilities of the library.
 The rest of this article will focus on the performance comparison of the original Python-based text generation pipelines (using the Transformers library [[1]](#transformers)) and the proposed Rust-based implementation.

 # 4. Benchmarks<a name="benchmarks"></a>

 The performance benchmarks proposed here will focus on the text generation task.
-Benchmarks have been performed for simpler pipelines (for example classifications) and are available in [[9]](#rustbert).
+Benchmarks have also been performed for simpler pipelines (for example classifications) and are available in [[9]](#rustbert).
 For simple pipelines with low to no post-processing operations, there is little to gain from a Rust implementation.
-The forward pass through the neural network leverage the same backend (Rust bindings to the C++ Libtorch library [[14]](#tch)).
-Potential benefits could be gained from the pre-processing and tokenization step, but the Transformers' library uses starting from v4.0.0 Rust-based tokenizers [[15]](#tokenizers) for all its models.
+The forward pass through the neural network leverages the same backend (Rust bindings to the C++ Libtorch library [[14]](#tch)).
+Potential benefits could be gained from the pre-processing and tokenization step, but the Transformers' library uses Rust-based tokenizers [[15]](#tokenizers) for all its models starting from v4.0.0.
 The outcome is a virtually identical performance between the Rust and Python implementation for tasks such as classification, token classification or question answering.

 The text generation pipelines, however, do include a complex post-processing pipeline which is implemented natively in Python.
-Because of the iterative process involving a model forward pass and the post-processing steps, a migration of the post-processing operations to Rust and use of bindings to Python (as is the case for tokenizers) is more difficult.
+Because of the iterative process involving a model forward pass and the post-processing steps, a migration of the post-processing operations to Rust and use of bindings to Python (as is the case for the tokenizers) is more difficult.
 This is an area where a fully Rust-native, end-to-end Rust implementation may offer benefits.
 This section describes a few experiments aiming at quantifying how significant these benefits may be.

 ### Experimental setup